taydinadnan/spotlasTask/README.md

 ### Brief

-1.This coding test has been designed to assess the coding ability of potential candidates for a Frontend Developer role at Spotlas.

 • Implement the Feed Tab from the Spotlas App using the designs and endpoint provided in the Resources

 Requirements